opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

     + work
       + opencv              - source, cloned from github
       + opencv_contrib      - source, cloned from github
-      + build4-full         - artifact(for Host), created by cmake
       + build4-full_arm64   - artifact(for aarch64 target), created by cmake
       + build4-full_armhf   - artifact(for armhf target), created by cmake
 ```